lukaszb/django-projector/docs/configuration.rst

 Path to object defining default workflow for new projects.

-Object must define following tuples: *components*, *task_types*, *priorities* and *statuses*.
-Each tuple should contain dictionaries with following key/value
+Object must define following iterables: *components*, *task_types*, *priorities* and *statuses*.
+Each one should contain dictionaries with following key/value
 pairs:

 - **components**: *name*